Australian Digital Workplace Conference 2026 Recap

 Heather Cook shared a great tip and drilled into how to create a “Team Agreement”, to guide how we work with each other in the digital world.
 The key is the agreement between people in the team.

-Sharon Connelly explained how to do somethings in PowerPoint that have frustrated me for years.
+Sharon Connolly explained how to do somethings in PowerPoint that have frustrated me for years.
 Did you know you can make a perfect circle by holding down SHIFT when you select the oval shape!?
 I do now!

 Matthew Gilbertson asked us to think about why after Billions of investments in AI tools, why has productivity continued to decline in Australia when we were promised better productivity?